Complaints, concerns and compliments

 We recognise that voicing concerns about the care being provided to your child or someone you know can be difficult but it helps Sydney Children’s Hospitals Network to become aware of issues, find solutions and improve the care and experiences that we provide to both patients and families.

-Anyone can make a complaint.
-Most complaints can be addressed by discussing the issue(s) with your child’s nurse, doctor or another staff member you trust, the Nursing Unit Manager, or the Head of the Department.
+Anyone can give feedback.
+Most feedback can be addressed by discussing the issue(s) with your child’s nurse, doctor or another staff member you trust, the Nursing Unit Manager, or the Head of the Department.

 Tips for making an effective complaint